-Jumpers JI2C1 and JI2C2 allow you to connect the System Management Bus (I2C) to PCI and PCI-Express slots.
-These two jumpers are to be set at the same time.
-The default setting is Open to disable the connections.
+Jumpers JI2C1 and JI2C2 allow you to connect the System Management Bus (I2C) to PCI-Express slots.
+The default setting is Open to disable the connection.
 See the table on the right for jumper settings.

-I 2 C for PCI/PCI-E slots Jumper Settings
+I 2 C to PCI-Exp Jumper Settings

 Jumper Setting Definition

-Closed Enabled
+1-2 Enabled

-Open Disabled (Default)
+2-3 Disabled (Default)